Decebalus: War against Emperor Domitian

 Domitian pushed back the Dacians from Moesia, then returned to Rome to celebrate a Triumph, leaving Fuscus in charge of the army.
 Fuscus advanced into Dacia, but his four or five legions suffered a major defeat when ambushed by the forces of Decebalus (the sources say "Diurpaneus" was in command, which might mean Decebalus or Duras).
 Two Roman legions (among which was the V Alaudae) were ambushed and defeated at a mountain pass the Romans called Tapae (widely known as the Iron Gates of Transylvania).
 Fuscus was killed, and Decebalus was crowned king after the ageing Duras abdicated.

 Dio Cassius described Decebalus as follows:

 Fuscus was replaced by Tettius Julianus.
 In 88 Julianus commanded another Roman army under Domitian against the Dacians, defeating them in a battle near Tapae.
 However, elsewhere in Europe, Domitian was having to deal with revolts along the Rhine, and suffered heavy defeats at the hands of the Marcomanni, and Sarmatian tribes in the east, notably the Iazyges.
 Needing the troops in Moesia, Domitian agreed to peace terms with Decebalus.
 He agreed to pay large sums (eight million sesterces) in annual tribute to the Dacians for maintaining peace.
 Decebalus sent his brother Diegis to Rome to accept a diadem from the Emperor, officially recognising Decebalus's royal status.

 Consolidation of power

-Decebalus' victory greatly increased his prestige.
+Decebalus's victory greatly increased his prestige.
 He proceeded to centralize power and build up his fortifications and war machines, using engineers supplied by Domitian.
 Decebalus's court also became a haven for malcontents and deserters from the Roman empire becoming "the nucleus for anti-Roman sentiment" in the words of historian Julian Bennett.
 He also sought to build alliances with independent tribes, notably the Getic Bastarnae and the Sarmatian Roxolani.
 He failed to secure the support of the Quadi, Marcomanni and Jazyges, but ensured that they would not interfere with his plans.